stalvera/coriandR/readme.md

 Creation of panel of normals
 -----------

-1. Prepare the table with meta data: the table contains columns with the names "sample", "gender" and rows with the names of the samples (sample1.pon.bam) that make up your PoN and the genders of the samples (M/F).
+1. Prepare the table with meta data: the table contains columns with the names "sample", "gender" and rows with the names of the samples `sample1.pon.bam` that make up your PON and the genders of the samples (`M`/`F`).
 Use the table `pon.meta.csv`.
 2. Create a folder with only the paired-end fastq files and the meta table.
 3. Open the `~/coriandR/coriandR` folder in terminal.
-4. To start the tool pon.creator.sh enter the following parameters in the console: name of panel of normals; Path to folder with paired-end fastq-files; Path to meta table (gender table).
+4. To start the tool `pon.creator.sh` enter the following parameters in terminal: name of panel of normals; Path to folder with paired-end fastq-files; Path to meta table (gender table).
 **Example use:**
     `bash pon_creator.sh sample.pon ~/sequence.data/sample.pon/ ~/sequence.data/sample.pon/pon.meta.csv`
 5. Copy the file sample.pon.tsv to `~/coriandR/coriandR/tables` folder
-6. Now you have to change the path to your new PoN in the `config.txt` file if you want to use this new PON.
+6. Now you have to change the path to your new PON in `config.txt` file if you want to use this new PON.
 The BAM files are automatically deleted.

-Numerical Karyotype and CNAs estimation from a tumor sample
+Numerical karyotype and CNAs estimation from a tumor sample
 -----------

-1. First create the patient.meta.tsv file or modify the existing file.
+1. First modify the existing `patient.meta.tsv` file.
 This table contains the parameters "name", "gender", "count_data", "mapping_stats", "pon", "output_prefix".
 You can edit the existing file by entering the name of the sample and the gender.
 Save the file in the `~/coriandR/coriandR` folder.
 2. Open the `~/coriandR/coriandR` folder in terminal.
-3. To start the coriandr.sh tool, enter the following parameters in the console: Sample ID; Path to sample meta file; FASTQ1: a path to the fastq-File with Read 1; FASTQ2: a path to the fastq-File with Read 2.
+3. To start the `coriandr.sh` tool, enter the following parameters in terminal: Sample ID; Path to sample meta file; FASTQ1: a path to the fastq-File with Read 1; FASTQ2: a path to the fastq-File with Read 2.
 **Example use:**
     `bash coriander.sh 101010 /media/data/101010.meta.tsv /media/data/Fastq/101010_R1.fastq /media/data/Fastq/101010_R2.fastq`
 4. Thenafter you can find the created report in `./coriandR/output/SampleID` folder.
 The BAM files are automatically deleted.